Ed Koterba: Life and career

 Koterba left The Washington Post in 1955 to concentrate on his column "A Bit of Washington".
-He also became a frequent contributor to Roll Call and began writing a second column, "On Tour" in which he chronicled his family's adventures on their trailer tours of the United States.
+He also became a frequent contributor to Roll Call and began writing a second column called "On Tour," in which he chronicled his family's adventures on their trailer tours of the United States.
 It was picked up by the Hall Syndicate in 1958, who billed Koterba as a "modern Ernie Pyle" and had plans to send him to various far-flung US Armed Forces bases around the world to cover the life of the GIs stationed there.
-The project came to an end in 1959 when Scripps Howard offered Koterba a job as their nationally syndicated Washington columnist to replace Frederick Othman who had died in December 1958.
-The new column, "Assignment Washington" ran until Koterba's death in 1961 at the age of 42.
-He was killed on 27 June 1961 along with four other people, including the journalist Ned Trimble of the Kansas City Star, in the crash of private plane off the coast of La Push, Washington.
+The project came to an end in 1959 when Scripps Howard offered Koterba a job as their nationally syndicated Washington columnist, replacing Frederick Othman following his death in December 1958.
+The new column, "Assignment Washington" ran until Koterba's own death in 1961 at the age of 42.
+He was killed on 27 June 1961, along with four other people (including journalist Ned Trimble of the Kansas City Star) in a private plane crash off the coast of La Push, Washington.

 On the day following the plane crash, John F. Kennedy opened his press conference on the Berlin Crisis with a tribute to Koterba:

 I want to first of all express my regret at the information I've just received in regard to the death of our colleague in these press conferences and a fine newspaper man, Ed Koterba, who, I understand, was killed in a plane crash last night.
 He was a most--he was an outstanding newspaperman who was associated with Scripps-Howard, and we want to express our sympathy to members of his family and also to the papers with which he was associated.
 I want to say personally that I'm extremely sorry to have heard the news.

 Koterba's name is inscribed on the Newseum's Journalists Memorial, along with over 2000 journalists from around the world who died in the course of their duties.
-In 2016 Koterba's son, who was nine years old at the time of his death, published The Essential Ed Koterba, a collection of his father's columns and articles spanning the course of his career.
+In 2016, Koterba's son (who was nine years old at the time of his death) published The Essential Ed Koterba, a collection of his father's columns and articles spanning the course of his career.